jiayi-art/MC3DD-AD/README.md

 # MC3D-AD
 Official PyTorch Implementation of MC3D-AD: A Unified Geometry-aware Reconstruction Model for Multi-category 3D Anomaly Detection.
 Accepted by IJCAI 2025.
+Our code will be open source coming soon.